 Foreign travel advice

 The hurricane season in Jamaica normally runs from June to November.
+You should monitor the progress of approaching storms and follow the advice of the local authorities.
 See Natural Disasters

 There are high levels of crime and violence, particularly in the capital Kingston.
 See Crime